 27. Take the Funicular

-It may not also be open or working but the funicular is a great (and easy) way to get up to the panoramic level of the city.
+It may not always be open or working but the funicular is a great (and easy) way to get up to the panoramic level of the city.
 Here you can enjoy great views from El Pipila statue without the trouble of stairs or the cost of a taxi.

 28. Get Spooked at a Haunted House